stal-ix/stal-ix.github.io/STALIX.md

 # stal/IX

-This document contains a regularly replenishing list of **stal/IX** and conventional Linux differences.
+This document contains a regularly updated list of differences between **stal/IX** and regular Linux.

 ## Minimalism